 Access: 20 kilometers (12.4 miles) from Sabang Village

-10. View from Taraw Cliff
+10. Be mesmerized with the view from Taraw Cliff

 Who says Palawan isn’t for hikers?
 Taraw Cliff, the highest peak of El Nido, is a huge limestone karst that visitors can climb to enjoy the panoramic views of the whole town.
 The best time for a climb is during the early morning, from 7 am to 9 am.
 Be sure to wear durable shoes and be mindful of the sharp rocks scattered everywhere.
 As much as possible, visitors are advised to take their time in climbing.
 Upon reaching the summit and taking in the stunning views, you will surely understand why people still climb up Taraw despite the difficulty of the trail to its summit.

-11. Calauit Wildlife Sanctuary
+11. Witness rich wildlife at Calauit Wildlife Sanctuary

 Filipinos are lucky because there’s no need for them to go out of their country for a safari adventure.
 They have the Calauit Wildlife Sanctuary in Palawan, a 3,700-hectare (9,143-acre) island that is home to endemic Palawan species of flora and fauna, as well as exotic African animal varieties.
 Some of the animals you will find here are giraffes, monkeys, zebras, Calamian deers, crocodiles, and bear cats.
 The park offers tour packages that include the services of a tour guide, the use of a tour vehicle, and a short lecture about wildlife conservation.